Justinguu/Justinguu/README.md

 👋 Hi there, I'm Jung Gu, also known as Justin Gu.
 Nice to meet you!

 # To Whom it may concern
 Due to the majority of my work being conducted via an enterprise GitHub account, there are fewer commits on this personal account.
-Please contact me via email for any questions.
+Please contact me via email for any questions for a snapshot of my git frequency.

 # 💫 About Me:
 🎓 App Academy graduate eager to apply my tech skills to real-world projects!